yohm/rb_call/README.md

 bundle
 ```

-Use Python 3 and then install `msgpack-rpc-python` package.
+Use Python 3 and then install the following dependencies.
+Please note that msgpack-rpc-python does not work well with msgpack-python 0.5 or later.

 ```
-pip install msgpack-rpc-python
+pip install msgpack-python==0.4.8 msgpack-rpc-python==0.4.1
 ```

 Execute a sample script.